Building Better Ad Pods: Pod Bidding

 Introducing flexible podding

-2.6 defined three types of ad pods:
+There are three types of ad pods:

 1. Structured ad pods contain a fixed number of ads, all with set lengths.
 The media owner sends a request with a precise definition of exactly how they want the pod returned.